Interoperable-data/automate-va/packages/va-poc-micro/README.md

-# VA-POC (local)

-This package contains the W3C RDF-based Vehicle Authorisation toolbox for Applicants, Conformity Assessment Bodies (CAB) and Authorising Entities, for use in a modern HTML browser.
-With the current proof of concept you can either consume the hosted build provided by ERA or run the bundle locally (see _Runtime Options_ below).
+# Vehicle Authorisation Toolbox (Preview)

+This application helps railway applicants, conformity assessment bodies, and authorising entities prepare the material needed for vehicle authorisation and registration.
+It runs entirely in a web browser—no database or server installation is required.

 > [!INFO]
-> This package is made available to all interested parties involved in vehicle authorisation and registration processes as a Proof of Concept.
-No rights can be deduced from its use and the EU Agency for Railways (ERA) is not responsible for any consequences of its use.

-## What's new in this iteration

-- **Organisation manager** – auto-discovers SHACL NodeShapes, then renders create/edit flows for holdings, organisations, sites, and units with zero hard-coded mappings.
-Instances now mint IRIs directly from the ontology stems advertised via `dash:stem`, ensuring predictable namespaces without legacy slugs.
-All data is written to the local quadstore and grouped per named graph for easier reuse.
-- **Raw RDF snapshot** – inspect the active dataset in Turtle or N-Triples, copy it to the clipboard, or download it for offline analysis.
-The view refreshes automatically whenever the graph changes.
-- **Endpoint validation console** – post the current dataset to a remote SHACL validation service using a single click, with optional bearer token support and readable response previews.
+> The toolbox is a proof of concept prepared by the EU Agency for Railways (ERA).
+It is shared to gather feedback from practitioners; using it does not grant any rights and ERA cannot be held responsible for the results produced.

+## What the toolbox offers

+- **Keep track of your organisations**: Record your holding companies, operational organisations, their units, and the sites where they operate.
+You can link units to their parent organisations and reuse the captured information in later tasks.
+- **Store supporting evidence**: Organise EC declarations, certification level documents (CLDs), conditions and limits of use, and other statements/documents you need during authorisation.
+- **Preview your data**: See the full dataset in a readable format, download it for archiving, or share it with colleagues for review.
+- **Run remote checks**: Send your dataset to an ERA-hosted validation service.
+The tool highlights feedback from the service so you can adjust your submission before filing it officially.

-## Manage your organisation data and roles
+## How your information is handled

-For reuse in all of your applications, you will be able to store linked data per W3C `org:`-ontology of all your Organizations (`org:Organization`), Units (`org:OrganizationalUnit`) and where they are located (`org:Site`).
-All resources are persisted in a browser-resident quadstore (IndexedDB) using one named graph per subject, so the dataset can be exported as Turtle/Trig at any time, rather than a single JSON-LD file.

-When needing to quote another stakeholder, a lookup function will provide for the URI of its data as well.
-Bidirectional relations—such as linking units back to their formal organisations via `org:unitOf`—are available directly from the SHACL forms, relying on shared instance providers instead of manual URI entry.
+- Your entries stay in your browser.
+The app saves them in the local storage space of the browser you use (IndexedDB).
+Clearing your browsing data will remove the records unless you export them first.
+- You can export the information at any time as standards-based files (Turtle/Trig).
+These files can be shared with colleagues or re-imported later.
+- When you add or edit information, the forms are pre-configured so that relationships use the correct vocabulary (for example, linking a unit to its parent organisation uses the proper `org:hasUnit` and `org:unitOf` relations behind the scenes).

-## Manage your Objects of Assessments
+## Manage your Objects of Assessment

 Because these will be reused in potentially many of your applications for authorisation of a vehicle (type), you will be able to group together: